Global Homotopies for Differential Hochschild Cohomologies: The HKR Theorem in Differential Geometry

 is a deformation retract, i.e. the following holds: \begin{theoremlist} \item We have $\hkrInv_\nabla \circ \hkr = \id$. \item We have $\delta \hkrHomo + \hkrHomo \delta = \id - \hkr \circ \hkrInv_\nabla$. \end{theoremlist} \end{theorem} Indeed, \autoref{cor:CaCohomologyComputed} shows that in cohomology the HKR-maps are compatible with the multiplications: \begin{corollary} Let $M$ be manifold and let $\nabla$ be a torsion-free covariant derivative on $M$.
 In cohomology $\hkr \colon \Anti^\bullet \Secinfty(TM) \to \HHdiff^\bullet(M)$ is an isomorphism of graded algebras, with respect to $\wedge$ and $\cup$, with inverse $\hkrInv_\nabla$. \end{corollary}

 By \autoref{prop:VanEstMaps} we know that $\hkr$ is explicitly given by

 where we used that $\Op$ is an algebra morphism turning tensor products into cup-products and that for a vector field $X$ we get $\Op(X) = \Lie_X$.
-Note that this is exactly the classical definition of the Hochschild-Kostant-Rosenberg map, which is \emph{independent} of the chosen covariant derivative. \begin{remark} The quasi-inverse $\hkrInv_\nabla$ and the homotopy $\hkrHomo$ depend heavily on the chosen covariant derivative.
+Note that this is exactly the classical definition of the Hochschild-Kostant-Rosenberg map, which is \emph{independent} of the chosen covariant derivative. \begin{remark}[Dependence on $\nabla$] The quasi-inverse $\hkrInv_\nabla$ and the homotopy $\hkrHomo$ depend heavily on the chosen covariant derivative.
 While the actual cohomology is well-known the construction of the homotopy $\hkrHomo$ and the quasi-inverse $\hkrInv_\nabla$ as \emph{global} maps is new.
 They are completely canonical once a covariant derivative $\nabla$ is chosen for the symbol calculus.
 Moreover, by construction they can be split into a differential part determined by $\Op$ and a \emph{pointwise} part given by the van Est maps $\VanEstInt$ and $\VanEstDiff$ as well as the homotopy $\VanEstHomo$.
-Indeed, since $\VanEstInt$, $\VanEstDiff$ and $\VanEstHomo$ are $\Cinfty(M)$-linear, they provide tensorial operators acting on the symbols. \end{remark} \begin{remark}[Differential operators vanishing on constants] Instead of considering differential Hochschild complex we could have restricted ourselves to (multi-)differential operators vanishing on constants from the beginning.
+Indeed, since $\VanEstInt$, $\VanEstDiff$ and $\VanEstHomo$ are $\Cinfty(M)$-linear, they provide tensorial operators acting on the symbols. \end{remark} \begin{remark}[Differential operators vanishing on constants] Instead of considering the differential Hochschild complex we could have restricted ourselves to (multi-)differential operators vanishing on constants from the beginning.
 In this case the symbols would be given by the tensor algebra $\Tensor^\bullet\redSym\Secinfty(TM)$ of the reduced symmetric algebra of $\Secinfty(TM)$.
-By \autoref{sec:ReducedSymCoalgebra} we would still obtain a deformation retract computing the Hochschild cohomology with cochains vanishing on constants to be the multivector fields $\Anti^\bullet \Secinfty(TM)$. \end{remark}
+By \autoref{sec:ReducedSymCoalgebra} we would still obtain a deformation retract computing the Hochschild cohomology with cochains vanishing on constants to be the multivector fields $\Anti^\bullet \Secinfty(TM)$. \end{remark} \begin{remark} Instead of interpreting $\Tensor^\bullet\Sym\Secinfty(TM)$ as the coalgebra complex of $\Secinfty(M)$ we could also interpret it as polynomial functions on $T^*M \oplus \dots \oplus T^*M$.
+In other words, this is the complex of polynomial (or homogeneous) Lie groupoid cochains for $T^*M \to M$ considered as a VB groupoid.
+The \cite{cabrera.drummond:2017a} yields the HKR isomorphism in cohomology.
+But it should be noted that \cite{cabrera.drummond:2017a} does not provide global homotopies. \end{remark}